-Lice Clinics of America®- Stafford and Lice Clinics of America® – Prince William County Provide Tips on How To Prevent Head Lice at Summer Camp
+Lice Clinics of America®- Stafford and Lice Clinics of America® – Woodbridge County Provide Tips on How To Prevent Head Lice at Summer Camp

-As parents start planning to send their children to camp this summer, Kristi Winkler of Lice Clinics of America®- Stafford and Lice Clinics of America® – Prince William have several tips for how parents can avoid welcoming head lice into their homes when their children return from camp.
+As parents start planning to send their children to camp this summer, Kristi Winkler of Lice Clinics of America®- Stafford and Lice Clinics of America® – Woodbridge have several tips for how parents can avoid welcoming head lice into their homes when their children return from camp.

 “Head lice spread almost entirely through head-to-head contact or, more precisely, through hair-to-hair contact,” Kristi said.
 “Summer camp creates lots of opportunities for hair-to-hair contact: sleeping with heads close together, hugging, huddling over phones to look at photos, crowding together for selfies—all the things that kids do naturally when in groups.”